QSMxT/QSMxT/README.md

 QSMxT produces:

- - Quantative Susceptibility Maps (QSM)
+ - Quantitative Susceptibility Maps (QSM)
- - Anatomical segmentations in both the GRE/QSM and T1w spaces
+ - Anatomical segmentation in both the GRE/QSM and T1w spaces
  - Spreadsheets in CSV format with susceptibility statistics across brain regions of interest
  - A group space/template, including average QSM and GRE images across your cohort